openstreetmap/stateofthemap-2016/_posts/schedule/0200-01-01-mapping-the-mediterranean-a-horror-story.md

 tags:
   - slot5
 ---
 Everybody loves OSM.
-Yet, the mindset it was created with are very deeply anglo-centric and some simplifications are very deeply bound to an anglo-saxon world.
-For this reason sometimes the editing tools fall short if we want to represent the complex mediterranean world.
+Yet, the mindset it was created with are very deeply Anglo-centric and some simplifications are very deeply bound to an Anglo-Saxon world.
+For this reason sometimes the editing tools fall short if we want to represent the complex Mediterranean world.

-In this session we will present some extreme cases of complexity and cases of hacks in some mediterranean cities and the takeaways from our experience.
+In this session we will present some extreme cases of complexity and cases of hacks in some Mediterranean cities and the takeaways from our experience.